CAMPING

 Countries that are good for wild camping

-Where wild camping (with exceptions) is prohibited
+Where wild camping is prohibited (with exceptions)

 What are the penalties for wild camping?

-Here, too, the answer is: the penalties for unauthorized wild camping vary from country to country in Europe - and sometimes even from state to state.
+Again, the answer is: the penalties for unauthorized wild camping vary from country to country in Europe - and sometimes even from state to state.

-What should be considered when wild camping?
+What to look out for when wild camping?

 • Stay away from residential areas and camp out of sight of houses.